-Inclusive of distressed sales, home prices nationwide increased by 5.6% on a year-over-year basis in February 2015 as compared with February 2014, according to data released by CoreLogic.
-This marks the 36th consecutive monthly increase year-over-year in national home prices.
-The housing market continues to show signs of stabilization, albeit recovery was muted in 2014.
-The U.S. government agencies and central bank policy sponsorship of housing via lower mortgage rates and potential loosening of credit available to potential homeowners, coupled with an improving broader domestic economy, have buoyed the housing market recovery.
+Inclusive of distressed sales, home prices nationwide increased by 6.3% on a year-over-year basis in May 2015 as compared with May 2014, according to data released by CoreLogic.
+This marks the 39th consecutive monthly increase year-over-year in national home prices.
+The housing market continues to show signs of stabilization, albeit recovery is expected to be somewhat muted for the rest of the year.
+The U.S. government agencies and central bank policy sponsorship of housing via lower mortgage rates and potential loosening of credit available to potential homeowners, coupled with an improving broader domestic economy, have provided some support for the housing market recovery.

-According to CoreLogic, the percent of owners underwater increased slightly in the fourth quarter of 2014 to 10.8%, or 5.4 million homes, reflecting typical weakness in home values during the final quarter of the year.
-However, CoreLogic projects the Home Price Index will rise about 5% in 2015, lifting about one million homeowners out of negative equity.
-Additionally, credit performance in terms of serious delinquencies and subsequent losses continued to improve in 2015 and is anticipated to remain positive in the near future.
+According to CoreLogic, the percent of owners underwater decreased slightly in the first quarter of 2015 to 10.2%, or 5.1 million homes, as many homeowners are emerging from the negative equity trap, which bodes well for a continued recovery in the housing market.
+CoreLogic projects that a 5% appreciation in home values across the U.S. would reduce the number of homeowners with negative equity by about one million.
+Additionally, credit performance in terms of serious delinquencies and subsequent default rates continued to improve in 2015 and is anticipated to remain positive in the near future.
 We believe that current prices for certain Non-Agency RMBS offer attractive risk-adjusted returns.
 We believe Angelo, Gordon's granular credit-centric approach and deep understanding of government public policy initiatives will provide our Manager strong insight into both Non-Agency and Agency RMBS performance drivers.

 During the fourth quarter of 2014, the Federal Open Market Committee ("FOMC") officially exited its large scale asset purchase program, commonly referred to as quantitative easing (QE).
-However, it will continue to maintain its existing policy of reinvesting principal payments from its holdings of Agency RMBS into new purchases of Agency RMBS and of rolling over maturing U.S. Treasury securities at auction through an unspecified date in the future.
+However, it continued to maintain its existing policy of reinvesting principal payments from its holdings of Agency RMBS into new purchases of Agency RMBS and of rolling over maturing U.S. Treasury securities at auction through an unspecified date in the future.
 On February 24, 2015, during her Congressional testimony, the Chair of the Federal Reserve stated that the FOMC intends to reduce its securities holdings in a gradual and predictable manner primarily by ceasing to reinvest Agency RMBS principal payments.
 The timing of when the cessation would begin was not stated in the testimony.